INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/hierarchical_components.rst

 We look at the IAF with 2 synapse example in more detail.
-Figure XX shows a cartoon of an iaf neuron with a refractory period.
+The following figure shows a cartoon of an iaf neuron with a refractory period.
 Orange boxes denote regimes, yellow ovals denote transitions and the ports are shown on the right-hand-side.
 Parameters have been omitted.